chamalulu/Luger/Functional/Maybe/README.md

 Returning none from a `Maybe<T>`-returning function is equally simple as it is the default state; `return default;`.

+As a side note, even though it has nothing to do with operators, since C# 12 `Maybe<T>` with state None can be assigned, and returned, as an empty collection expression.

+Assigning with an empty collection expression is only useful for being explicit about the state since its result is just the default state.

+`return [];` is recommended over `return default;` or `return Maybe.None<T>()` because of clarity.

+Singleton collection expressions are not supported since they would require an awkward Add method which only works for None instances and only provide a more cumbersome syntax over the implicit cast from T.

+Multi-element collection expressions are not supported for obvious reasons.

 ## Factories

 The static class `Maybe` implement these factory methods.